Digital-Avatars-and-Robotics/Rhascau/README.md

 ### Payment Channels

-Very simple contract, serving as an intermediary between user's personal wallet and a burner wallet.
+Very simple contract, serving as an intermediary between user's personal crypto wallet and a burner address (burner addresses are stored in user's personal web browsers, and only they have the access to them).
 In order to create such a channel user must have a valid signature, which is generated based on both address of user wallet and address of burner created for him.

-User can top up a payment channel with certain minimum amount of funds, while burner wallet (which we then use for better user experience while playing) treats the channel as a faucet.
+User can top up a payment channel with certain minimum amount of Ether, while burner wallet (which we then use for better user experience inside the game) treats the channel as a faucet.

-In case of loosing access to the burner wallet, each user can destroy the channel, collecting all the funds there were left at the same time.
+In case of loosing the access to the burner address, each user can destroy the channel, collecting all the Ether from it.

 ### Manager